BizhanBeiraghdar/UsageTranslator/README.md

 A C# console application that reads usage data from a CSV file and maps it to product codes using a JSON typemap.
 It generates SQL `INSERT` statements for two normalized database tables: `chargeable` and `domains`.

-This application is designed to be modular and maintainable, with a focus on clean code practices.
+This application has been designed to be modular and maintainable, using clean code practices.
 It includes unit tests to ensure the correctness of the functionality.

 ---